margaretmf/margaretmf.github.io/readinglist.md

 * Pop Sonnets: Shakespearean Spins on Your Favorite Songs by Erik Didriksen
 * Country Standards: Guitar Chord Songbook (Guitar Chord Songbooks) by Hal Leonard Corp
 * Three-Chord Country Songs: E-Z Play Today Volume 13 by Various
+* Walking on the Wind: Cherokee Teachings for Harmony and Balance by Michael Tlanusta Garrett
 * Dolly Parton, Songteller: My Life in Lyrics by Dolly Parton
 * Cash: The Autobiography by Johnny Cash
 * It's a Long Story: My Life by Willie Nelson